 As industry moves towards rolling out Edge AI with more distributed nodes and more complex training algorithms, the ability to maintain the lifecycle of these trained models, and the devices that execute them, will be key to the future of this technology.

-But what exactly is it?
-Basically, it aims to reduce the development, testing and implementation times of AI on the Edge models through the ongoing integration of equipment and development environments, testing and operations.
+But what is it exactly?
+I aims to reduce the development, testing and implementation times of AI at the Edge models through an ongoing integration of equipment and development environments, testing and operations.

 There is no doubt that data sharing will be paramount for improving processes in industry sectors with many stakeholders within the value chain.